Roses: the best varieties and how to grow them

 Roses have been cultivated for over 5,000 years in Asia, particularly in China.
 They were initially grown for their medicinal properties.
 These flowers were also appreciated by the Egyptians and Romans.

 The Damask Rose, Rosa damascena, was brought to Europe in the 13th century with the Crusades.
-At that time, in France, the cultivation of Gallic roses began, notably Rosa gallica ‘Officinalis’, also known as the Provins Rose or Apothecary’s Rose, for its medicinal rather than ornamental properties.
+At that time, in France, the Gallic roses began to be cultivated, notably Rosa gallica ‘Officinalis’, also known as the Provins Rose or Apothecary’s Rose, for its medicinal rather than ornamental properties.
 Rosa gallica, through hybridization with other botanical species, gave rise to the cabbage roses, Rosa centifolia.
 They subsequently led to the development of moss roses.
-Old roses offered highly fragrant but non-perpetual flowerings.
+Old roses offered highly fragrant but non-repeat flowering blooms.

-In the 18th century, roses from China, Rosa chinensis, were imported, which had the particularity of being perpetual.
-They thus gave rise to perpetual hybrids, the tea roses.
+In the 18th century, roses from China, Rosa chinensis, were imported, which had the unique characteristic of being repeat flowering.
+This allowed for the creation of repeat flowering hybrids, known as tea roses.

-In the 19th century, Empress Joséphine de Beauharnais became passionate about roses and created an enormous collection at the Château de la Malmaison.
+In the 19th century, Empress Joséphine de Beauharnais became passionate about roses and built an enormous collection at the Château de la Malmaison.

-From the obtaining of the variety ‘La France’ in 1867 by Jean-Baptiste Guillot, the first hybrid tea rose, we will now speak of modern roses.
+From the obtaining of the variety ‘La France’ in 1867 by Jean-Baptiste Guillot, the first hybrid tea rose, the term modern roses began to be used.
 Roses considered old are therefore all those obtained before this date.
-Thereafter, the development of bush roses with clustered flowers occurred: floribunda and polyantha roses.
-Countless varieties were obtained by hybridizers such as Meilland or Georges Delbard.
+This was followed by the development of bush roses with clustered flowers: floribunda and polyantha roses.
+Countless varieties were produced by hybridizers such as Meilland or Georges Delbard.
+Then, English roses developed, with varieties created by David Austin.
 Finally, landscape roses were created, generous and wide roses that require almost no maintenance.

 Discover other Roses